fedenanni/Reimplementing-TagMe/README.md

 ```
 Note that the flag -s will keep the sections and the flag -l the links.

 Having the Wiki dump processed by the WikiExtractor in the output/ folder, the first step is to collect a set of all entity-mentions in Wikipedia, so that you can later collect their appearance as ngrams.
+You do this by using the **1-CollectAllMentions.ipynb** that will produce a all_mentions.pickle file.